-Signed Print Name Date Applicant
+Name of Applicant

+Signature

+Date

-I have discussed this project with my student, and I agree that it has no significant ethical implications to be brought before the Institute Research Ethics Committee.
-This form must be signed by at least one of the postgraduate student's supervisors.
-It is preferred if the form is signed by all of the student's supervisors.
+implications to be brought bef with my student, and I agree that it has no significant ethical fore the Institute Research Ethics Committee.
+At least one of the wisors must sign this form.
+It is preferred if the form is signed by all

+Name of Supervisor/Tutor

+Signature

+Date

+Name of Supervisor/Tutor

+Signature

+Date

+Name of Supervisor/Tutor

+Signature

+Date